HEEx

 Inside a LiveView you can do an if-else as follows:

-• Add a <%= if condition do %>.
-It is important that you use the tag that contains = otherwise HEEx will understand that this should not be rendered!
+<%= if condition do %>.
+It is important that you use the tag that contains=otherwise HEEx will understand that this should not be rendered! - Write any HTML that will be in the case that should be rendered.

-• Write any HTML for the else case.
+Write any HTML for the

-• Add a <% end %>.
-Again, without =.
+<% end %>.
+Again, without=.

 If you don't want to show an else case there are two ways to do this.
 The first is simple: just remove the <% else %> and its contents!
 Create and run a file called toggle_without_else.ex: